Introduction

 Scientific or Theoretical Perspective

 The science behind oven temperatures lies in the Maillard reaction, a chemical process that occurs when proteins and sugars in food are exposed to heat, resulting in browning and flavor development.
-At 200°C, this reaction happens efficiently, enhancing the taste and texture of roasted and baked dishes.
+That said, at 200°C, this reaction happens efficiently, enhancing the taste and texture of roasted and baked dishes.
 Additionally, this temperature is high enough to evaporate moisture quickly, promoting crispiness in foods like roasted potatoes or baked bread.

 Common Mistakes or Misunderstandings